 “I CAN’T WAIT TO TELL EVERYONE!
 THEY’RE GOING TO BE SO EXCITED!”

 The whispers inside my head were silent.
-They tried to disappear but were shaken out of their hiding spots by the joy in my wife’s voice.
+They tried to disappear.
+They sought to hide from the joy in my wife’s voice.
 Her excitement and love didn’t chase them away.
 They hunted the whispers down.
 They searched every nook and dark corner of my brain.
 Grabbed them by their ankles and dragged them out kicking and screaming.
 My wife’s joy didn’t just extinguish these doubting voices they gave them wedgies and stole their lunch money before evicting them from my brain.